 Meet Dr. Morse

-Dr. Anne Marie Morse earned her Doctor of Osteopathic Medicine from Rowan University School of Osteopathic Medicine.
+Dr. Anne Marie Morse is a pediatric neurologist and director of Geisinger’s pediatric sleep medicine and child neurology programs.
+She earned her Doctor of Osteopathic Medicine from Rowan University School of Osteopathic Medicine.
 She completed her training in pediatrics and child neurology at the State University of New York, Downstate Medical Center.
-She then completed a fellowship sleep medicine at the Albert Einstein College of Medicine of Yeshiva University, Montefiore Medical Center.
-Although she serves many roles, including as a clinician, researcher, educator and administrator, she is fully invested in sleep health advocacy and increasing the awareness of the value of regular healthy sleep and impact of sleep wake disorders.
-Dr. Morse is well known for her expertise in sleep and serves as a key opinion leader for pediatric narcolepsy and hypersomnia disorders.
-She is frequently invited to speak at local, regional and national conferences, as well as enjoys opportunities to provide content expertise for media, schools, and community based events.
+She then completed a fellowship in sleep medicine at the Albert Einstein College of Medicine of Yeshiva University, Montefiore Medical Center.
+Although she serves many roles, including as a clinician, researcher, educator and administrator, she is fully invested in sleep health advocacy and increasing the awareness of the value of regular healthy sleep and impact of sleep-wake disorders.
+Dr. Morse is well-known for her expertise in sleep and serves as a key opinion leader for pediatric narcolepsy and hypersomnia disorders.
+She is frequently invited to speak at local, regional and national conferences, as well as enjoys opportunities to provide content expertise for media, schools, and community-based events.

 When Dr. Morse was growing up, she aspired to be a butterfly, because they make people smile.